Matthew Matthew

 • Is positioned at least 5 metres from the property boundary

-These limits are relatively modest, which means most larger garden systems will require formal planning approval.
+These limits are relatively modest, which means most larger garden systems require formal planning approval.
 Any additional ground-mounted arrays beyond the first also typically trigger planning permission.

 In practice, local authorities look more closely at ground installations because they can alter the appearance of outdoor space and affect neighbouring properties.
 Factors such as visibility from public roads, proximity to boundaries, and impact on surrounding land often influence decisions.